 In this paper, we argue that new database designs that optimize decisions across learned components (aka learning \emph{agents}) are fundamental to good end-to-end query performance.
-We introduce, \emph{Multi-Agent DB} (MADB), a multi-agent database system that demonstrates the benefits of such across-component coordination.
+We introduce, \emph{Multi-Agent DB} (MADB), to demonstrate the benefits of such across-component coordination.
 MADB includes two key reinforcement learning agents: a learned \systemone and a learned \systemtwo.
 Despite the fact that these two ML-driven systems operate in the same environment, they have different tasks and performance goals.
-Given a set of queries queued for execution, the \systemone agent strives to to identify the query execution ordering that improves the data cache utilization.
+Given a set of queries queued for execution, the \systemone agent strives to identify the query execution ordering that improves the data cache utilization.
 The objective of the \systemtwo agent is to identify the query execution plan that minimizes a given query's execution time.

-While both of these goals relate to query performance, without coordination these components might miss opportunities for further performance improvements or might even make conflicting decisions.
-For instance, the scheduler learns to schedule queries that reuses cached data by observing both the contents of the buffer pool and the expected execution plans of the queued queries.
-However, query plans decisions (i.e., full scans vs index scans, join orderings) are determined by the optimizer's model which adjusts its policy based on the observed execution time of each plan.
-Execution times though depend on buffer pool hits which are determined by the data access methods used by the query plan.
-In a non-cooperative multi-agent setting, such interdependent decisions are not captured properly, leading to obsolete policies for all involved agents.
+While both of these goals relate to query performance, without coordination, these components might miss opportunities for further performance improvements or might even make conflicting decisions.
+For instance, the scheduler learns to prioritize queries that reuse cached data by observing both the contents of the buffer pool and the expected execution plans of the queued queries.
+However, query plan decisions (i.e., full scans vs. index scans, join orderings) are determined by the optimizer's model, which adjusts its policy based on the observed execution time of each plan.
+Execution times, though, depend on buffer pool hits which are determined by the data access methods used by the query plan.
+In a non-cooperative multi-agent setting, such interdependent decisions are not captured properly, which could lead to obsolete policies for all involved agents.